zielmicha/sandboxd/README.md

 Protocol
 ------------------

-sandboxd expected that first line in the incoming connection will contain JSON encoded options.
+sandboxd expects that first line in the incoming connection will contain JSON encoded options.
 Currently the only supported option is `timeout` - after process runs for `timeout` seconds it will be killed with SIGKILL.